 Personal trainer Zach Colangelo wants to help his clients be able to live a healthier, more active lifestyle.
 He believes there is no greater reward than to help a client take control of their life, reach their goal and set new ones.

 Zach grew up in Wheaton, and graduated from Wheaton North High School in 2016.
 He played baseball his whole life which includes 2 years at the collegiate level.
 Zach’s athletic background is what drove him in the direction of health and fitness.
 He has a passion for a wide range of training styles that helps him step into his clients shoes.

 Zach is currently working toward earning his B.S. degree in Exercise And Sports Studies from Benedictine University.
 Along with going to school, Zach continues his education outside the classroom.
-Some notable certification Zach holds are NASM, USAW Level 1, FMS, DNS, and Human Kinetics Coach.
+Some notable certification Zach holds are NASM, USAW Level 2, FMS, FCS, DNS, and Human Kinetics Coach.

 Zach’s goal is to obtain his Certified Strength and Conditioning Specialist certification through the National Strength and Conditioning Association once he achieves his degree.
 Zach also wants to work with athletes in their respective sport to help them become the best version of themselves.